Frank Coe (Lincoln County War)

-Benjamin Franklin “Frank” Coe (c.
-1851 – September 16, 1931) was an American Old West cowboy, gunman, and member of the Lincoln County Regulators.
+Benjamin Franklin “Frank” Coe (October 1, 1851 – September 16, 1931) was an American Old West cowboy, gunman, and member of the Lincoln County Regulators.

 Early years

-Benjamin Franklin Coe was born in western Virginia about 1851.
+Benjamin Franklin Coe was born in western Virginia on October 1, 1851.
 In 1871 he ventured to New Mexico Territory with his cousin, George Coe, where they worked on the ranch of another cousin.
 For a time they lived near Raton, New Mexico.
 In July 1876, Coe and Ab Saunders tracked down and killed outlaw cattle rustler Nicas Meras in the Baca Canyon.
 On July 18, 1876, both the Coe cousins, along with Doc Scurlock, Charlie Bowdre, and Saunders, broke into the Lincoln jail and grabbed an alleged horse thief, Jesus Largo, from Sheriff Saturnino Baco.
 They took Largo outside of town and hanged him.

 Lincoln County War

 The Lincoln County War broke out following the murder of a merchant, John Tunstall, that sparked the regional conflict.
 The Coes sided with the Lincoln County Regulators, part of the Alexander McSween faction.
 The Regulators faced off against Sheriff William J. Brady, and allied hired gunmen from the Jesse Evans and the John Kinney gangs.
 Coe was present during the Gunfight at Blazer's Mill where Buckshot Roberts was shot and killed by the Regulators.
 It is reported that Coe had attempted to convince Roberts to surrender before the shooting started.
 His cousin George supposedly fired the fatal shot, although that is disputed.
 Fellow Regulators Charlie Bowdre, John Middleton, William H. "Billy the Kid" Bonney, and Scurlock were wounded in the shootout, while their leader, Dick Brewer, was killed.